 Any investment should only form part of your total investment portfolio.
-You should also maintain savings you can access immediately and without penalty to meet any emergency cash needs that may arise during the investment term.
+You should also maintain savings you can access immediately to meet any emergency cash needs that may arise during the investment term.

 Availability and Residence – due to local regulatory and legal requirements, not all products described on this website are available in all jurisdictions and some may be available on a limited basis only.

 Cancellation Risk – the risk that if you decide to cancel the investment after assets have been purchased you could lose some of your money if the market(s) or asset(s) to which your contract is linked have fallen since the purchase date.

 Counterparty Risk - the risk that a financial institution with whom we arrange the assets to provide investment returns does not, or cannot, pay the amounts due, which could cause you to lose some or all of your money and any investment returns that would have otherwise been payable.

 Early Encashment Risk - the risk that if you decide to encash the investment before maturity you could get less back than you invested.
 Administration charges for early encashment will increase any losses.

 Inflation Risk – the risk that inflation will reduce the real value of your investment over time.